London City Hall in the Docklands District; (c) Javier Martinez

 Bring plenty of anti-bacterial wipes.

-Great Britain has universal healthcare, so any emergency room care is usually free of charge.
+Great Britain has universal healthcare, so any emergency room care is usually just a small fee.
 The emergency telephone number is 999 or 112.

 Major Holidays in London are New Year’s Day, Good Friday, Easter, Easter Monday, May Day, Christmas, and Boxing Day.